awpala/python-devcontainer/README.md

 ```

 > [!NOTE]
-> Alternatively, you can download the source files from GitHub via green `<> Code` button and extract the contents into this directory instead.
+> Alternatively, you can download the source files from GitHub via green `<> Code` button followed by `Download ZIP` and then extract the contents into this local host system directory instead.

 Next, open this repo as a VS Code project, which should appear as follows: